UniversalDependencies/docs/_zh-dep/obl-patient.md

 ---
 layout: relation
 title: 'obl:patient'
-shortdef: 'oblique object in BA construction'
+shortdef: 'object in BA construction'
 udver: '2'
 ---

-The relation `obl:patient` is used for the Mandarin "BA construction".
+The relation `obl:patient` is used for the Mandarin "BA construction" (also known as the "disposal construction").
 Objects marked (and raised to preverbal-position) by 把 _bǎ_ or the more formal version 將 _jiāng_ take the main verb as their head, while the objects themselves serve as the head of 把 _bǎ_ or 將 _jiāng_ (tagged as ADP).

 ~~~ conllu
 # visual-style 3 2 obl:patient	color:blue